 Overall Michigan Tax Picture

 Michigan is fairly tax-friendly for retirees.
 Retirement plans and pension are partially taxed and Social Security is not taxed.
 Michigan’s income tax rate is a flat 4.25% and local income taxes range from 0% to 2.4%.
 If you have a new job, you can figure out what your take home pay will be, using our Michigan paycheck calculator.

-The average effective property tax rate in Michigan is 1.71%, among the highest in the nation.
+The average effective property tax rate in Michigan is 1.45%.
 The sales tax rate across the state is 6%.

 Estate Planning Tips